qati/GSOC16/README.md

 sys.path.append(os.path.expanduser("PATH TO JsMVA"));
 import JsMVA
 ```

-* TMVA::Configurable.h we need to make Log() function public, because we need access to this function in python.
+* We have to make `TMVA::MethodBase::CreateVariableTransforms` function public.

-* TMVA::DataLoader.h we need to make DefaultDataSetInfo() public